-Further information on people or topics covered in Nest of Abolitionists can be found on various websites, Loudoun county court records, and research libraries, as well as in personal collections.
+Further information on topics covered in Nest of Abolitionists can be found on various websites, Loudoun county court records, and research libraries, as well as in personal collections.
 If you have compatible websites to suggest to Nest of Abolitionists readers, please pass that information along, and I will link to those sites.

 For general information on the Lincoln, Virginia story, the Lincoln Preservation Foundation website casts a broad net over the community’s history.